Medics, 100th Infantry Battalion

 “The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Silver Star to Technician Fifth Grade Shigeru Inouye, United States Army, for conspicuous gallantry and intrepidity in action against the enemy while serving as a Medical Aid Man with the Medical Detachment, 100th Infantry Battalion (Separate), attached to the 34th Infantry Division.
 On 9 February 1944, in the vicinity of Cassino, Italy, knowing he would certainly draw enemy sniper and machine gun fire, Technician Fifth Grade Inouye left his sheltered position to go to the aid of a wounded officer.
 German snipers immediately opened fire on him, but he continued on until he was wounded in the left arm and left eye and was physically unable to carry on.
 Technician Fifth Grade Inouye’s courageous devotion to duty was exemplary and a credit to the Military Service.”

-As a result of Shigeru’s battle injuries and a 30 hour delay to get to the field hospital, he lost vision in his left eye and most of the use of his left arm and hand.
-He endured over three years of hospitalizations and reconstructive surgeries in Clinton, Iowa, and Menlo Park and Pasadena, California.
+As a result of Shigeru’s battle injuries and a 30-hour delay to get to the field hospital, he lost vision in his left eye and most of the use of his left arm and hand.
+Shigeru’s recovery was long and arduous — he endured over three years of hospitalizations and reconstructive surgeries in Clinton, Iowa, and Menlo Park and Pasadena, California.
 He was promoted to the rank of sergeant while hospitalized.

-Shigeru was active with his fellow Nisei veterans throughout his life.
 He was a life member and commander of the Disabled American Veterans of Hawaii and served as president of Club 100 in 1960.
-As a dedicated member of the Club’s Medics Chapter in Honolulu, Shigeru coordinated the refreshments for the Club’s annual memorial services at the Punchbowl National Cemetery of the Pacific for over 30 years.
+As a dedicated member of Club 100’s Medics Chapter in Honolulu, Shigeru coordinated the refreshments for the club’s annual memorial services at the Punchbowl National Cemetery of the Pacific for over three decades.
 In April 2001, he was recognized for his service by Honolulu Mayor Jeremy Harris at the Mayor’s annual Senior Citizen Award Ceremony at the Hawaii Convention Center.

-In his Moanalua Gardens Community, Shigeru was very active in the Boy Scouts.
+His civic dedication extended to his Moanalua Gardens community, where he was very active in the Boy Scouts.
 Among his many roles, he served as a member of the Finance Committee of the Aloha Council Boy Scouts of America.
 For his leadership with scouting in Hawaii, Shigeru was honored with the Silver Beaver Award and elevated to the Order of the Arrow’s Vigil Honor Distinction.

-Shigeru’s lasting impressions of the acts of heroism, dedication and loyalty of his fellow Nisei comrades were: “Every combat man in the 100th Battalion did his level best to serve their units and their country.
+Reflecting on his wartime experiences, Shigeru once said, “Every combat man in the 100th Battalion did his level best to serve their units and their country.
 We all had to prove to ourselves that we were good soldiers and loyal Americans.”

 Shigeru Inouye passed away in 2005.
 He is interred at Punchbowl Cemetery with many of his comrades from the 100th Infantry Battalion.